tony-xlh/barcode-reading-benchmark/README.md

 * Run batch barcode decoding on an image dataset
 * Calculate metrics like reading rate, precision and average time
 * Compare the performance of different barcode reading libraries
-* Compare the performance of in categories
+* Compare the performance in categories
 * Export and import of benchmark projects

 ## How the Metrics are Calculated